luciorq/shell-lib/README.md

 Copy files to a directory in your `PATH` to find them automatically when you type the name of the tool in your Shell.

+Recommended installation directory:

+- `${HOME}/.local/bin` for user-only installation.
-Recommended directory: `/usr/local/bin` for system-wide installation or `${HOME}/.local/bin` for user-only installation.
+- `/usr/local/bin` for system-wide installation.
+- `/opt/shell-lib/bin` or `/opt/apps/bin` are also good candidates for system-wide installation.

 ### Using as a library